Victor-Morel/iSecChalmers/content/home/welcome.md

 <br>

-**Chalmers Security Lab** has been a center of excellence for Systems Security research, teaching, and practice since its founding in 2016.
+**Chalmers Security Lab** is a center of excellence for Security and Privacy research and teaching at Chalmers University of Technology and Gothenburg University.